kaltura/kaltura-player-js/docs/adding-vtt-thumbnails.md

 );
 ```

-### exemple 2 - provided as a part of the mediaConfig
+### Example 2 - provided as a part of the mediaConfig

 ```js
 var kalturaPlayer = KalturaPlayer.setup(playerConfig);